batuhan-yildiz/azure-databases/setup/create-azurepgsql-environment.md

 TcpTestSucceeded : True

 ✅ The TcpTestSucceeded: True result confirms successful connectivity over port <postgresql_port>.
-In this example, the PostgreSQL server's private IP is <jumpboxvm01_private_ip>.
+- In this example, the PostgreSQL server's private IP is <postgresql_private_ip> which is 10.5.0.4.
+Test-NetConnection 10.5.0.4 -Port 5432
 ```

-### Step 10: Create a database on Azure Database for PostreSQL for migration
+### Step 11: Create a database on Azure Database for PostreSQL for migration

 - Go to Azure Portal
 - Open Azure Database for PostgreSQL Felexible Server which you recently provisioned
 - Expand Settings
 - Click on Databases
 - Add a new database
-  - Name: customer_orders
+  - Name: customer_orders (Oracle database)
+- Add a new database
+  - Name: human_resources (Oracle database)

 💡 Note:
 You now have a fully provisioned Azure Database for PostgreSQL Flexible Server with private network access.